Reset Your Nervous System

 Traditional IV Ketamine is very expensive, but I have partnered with Journey Clinical to help reduce costs.
 Here is the breakdown:

-My Time I charge the standard session fee.
+My Time — the equivalent of 3 sessions (2.5 hrs).
 We can discuss payment plans or scholarships as needed.

 Nurse Visit + Medication Fees